telosnetwork/telos-decide/docs/ContractAPI.md

 Unstakes a quantity of tokens from a voter's staked amount to their liquid amount.

-- `voter` is the name of the voter unstaking tokens.
+- name `voter`: the name of the voter unstaking tokens.

-- `quantity` is the quantity of tokens to unstake.
+- asset `quantity`: the quantity of tokens to unstake.

 ```
 cleos push action trailservice unstake '["testaccounb", "5.00 TEST"]' -p testaccountb